dusansimic/dusansimic.github.io/README.md

-# Website
-Repository of my personal website.
-The main soucre code of all web apps from my website can be found here.
+# Moved to master branch
+This used to be my website branch but then I moved it to master brach so the link could be [https://dusansimic.github.io/](https://dusansimic.github.io/) my link.